 Non-Contracting Parties to the SPRFMO Convention are invited to become party to the Convention or to agree to cooperate fully in the implementation of conservation and management measures adopted by the Commission (see also Decision 02,Rules for Cooperating Non-Contracting Parties).

 CMM 04 establishes the SPRFMO IUU Vessel List.
 It outlines the process by which the Commission Members decide if a vessel suspected of IUU fishing activities should be included in the SPRFMO IUU List.
-In 2019, three vessels were included in the SPRFMO IUU List, the BELLATOR (ex TAVRIDA), the VLADIVOSTOK 2000 (ex DAMANZAIHAO), and the NAKHODA (ex MYS MARII).
+In 2020, only one vessel it was included in the SPRFMO IUU List, the BELLATOR (ex TAVRIDA).